kartik-dev/yelp_academic_dataset_review/README.md

 ##### 3. Build docker image of Spark Driver Image

+Note that this will take a while when you start it for the first time since it downloads and installs sbt and downloads all the project’s dependencies.
+Every subsequent start of this build will only take a few seconds, as again everything will be already cached

 ``docker build -t newyorker/spark-driver -f SparkDriverDockerImage .``

 ##### 4. Setup docker network for spark